-In your first year as a law student, our Foundations of Justice course will help you discern and articulate the moral dimensions of law and lawyering, thereby empowering you to better serve the interests of your clients and community.
+In your first year as a law student, our Foundations courses will help you discern and articulate the moral dimensions of law and lawyering, thereby empowering you to better serve the interests of your clients and community.
 You will explore topics such as human dignity, the social order, the role of the state, economic justice, truth and freedom, and the vocation of the lawyer.
 Classroom exercises encourage you to wrestle with the implications that your own moral convictions have for your understanding of law and the lawyer's role.

 For each of your three years of law school, you will be paired with an attorney or judge working in your area of interest who will serve as your mentor.
 Through this relationship, you will earn credit while gaining work experience, developing a network and learning to navigate the legal field.
-The relationships you form through this #1-ranked program will last a lifetime.
+The relationships you form through this award-winning program will last a lifetime.
 Read more about our Mentor Externship Program.

 As a law student, you will give 50 hours of your time to your community through volunteer work.
 Public service ensures that you remain a member of the broader community and fosters your commitment to pro bono work throughout your legal career.
 Read more about public service at St. Thomas Law.

 At St. Thomas, you can integrate what you've learned with a deeper experience of professional relationships through our clinics, practicum courses and externships.
-You may choose to serve real clients by working in one of our 11 legal clinics, or delve deeply into a particular area of law by working on a simulated problem in a practicum course.
+You may choose to serve real clients by working in one of our 10 legal clinics, or delve deeply into a particular area of law by working on a simulated problem in a practicum course.
 You might also choose an externship in which you work for a business or judge, or in a public interest setting, while taking a class that helps you understand how to build the relationships necessary to succeed in that environment.